Do you have questions about financial aid?

 If your need for aid indicates that you are eligible for financial aid, you will be offered a financial aid package.
 (Students who do not demonstrate any need using this calculation may still receive a financial aid award without need-based funds, such as Federal Direct Student Unsubsidized Loan.)

 Need-based University Grants are reserved for our higher need students.
 To be considered for the academic year, a student's EFC must be 9000 or less.
 Other factors include: a timely application and a timely completion of requested documentation.
-Remember that the deadline for filing the FAFSA online at www.fafsa.gov is January 1st for UM-Dearborn.
+Remember that the deadline for filing the FAFSA online at www.fafsa.gov is March 1st for the State of Michigan.

 What about scholarships?

-Scholarships for all entering undergraduates students are administered by the Admissions and Orientation Office.
+Scholarships for all entering undergraduates students are administered by the Office of Undergraduate Admissions.

 While the Office of Financial Aid & Scholarships does not award scholarships for the university, it does coordinate the scholarship process for the Current Scholarship Application.
 Applications are available during January and due by March 1 (or at a date announced when the application is released).
 To apply, students must have completed at least 12 credits towards their degree, be an U.S. citizen/eligible non-citizen and have a minimum of a 3.0 cumulative grade point average.
 This scholarship application is available in our Current Undergraduate Scholarship section.